-The remuneration of Non-Executive Directors is not tied to the Group's economic-financial results or based on short or medium-term incentive plans or based on financial instruments.
+The remuneration of Non-Executive Directors (see letter C) is not tied to the Group's economicfinancial results or based on short or medium-term incentive plans or based on financial instruments.

-Remuneration of Non-Executive Directors proposed for 2024 confirms the structure and the order of magnitude defined in the previous years.
+Remuneration of Non-Executive Directors proposed for 2025 confirms the structure and the order of magnitude defined in the previous years.